ziyongcui/crimtech-comp-f20/snek/README.md

 ## Individual or Teamwork track?
 Please sign up for the track you will do [here](https://forms.gle/EUF76mH1TamrbFkL8) by Wednesday, 9/23.
 * Individual track is good for people who have coding experience and would rather work alone.
+You need to submit a working Snake game.
 * Teamwork track is good either if you have less experience, or if you want to meet some new people.
+Your commitment: answers to the python tutorial, and 90 minutes of your time next week.

 Follow the corresponding md file to continue.